Here at Everything For Birds we have

 different sizes (for example, a small Conure might fall into the

-Small Bird Category & a regular-sized Conure would fit into the
+Small Bird Category and a regular-sized Conure would fit into the

 Medium Bird Category).